amonks/presence.monks.co/copy/statement.md

 ### The Speed Of Light

 If objects could travel faster than the speed of light, it would create multiple conflicting timelines.
-If I throw a ball *faster than the speed of light*, then depending on where you're standing you might see the ball travel from the earth to the sun *or* from the sun to the earth.
+If I throw a ball at the sun *faster than the speed of light*, then depending on where you're standing you might see the ball travel from the earth to the sun *or* from the sun to the earth.
 The trouble is, neither of these views would be any more correct than the other.